AcehilmAbegrr/turingMachine/README.md

-# turingMachine
+# Turing Machine
-turingMachine simulator
+Turing Machine Simulator

+This program takes input defining a turing machine and some strings to test whether or not the string is in the language based off the rules of the turing machine.

-Don't forget to put tm.in into your project folder before you run the program for the test cases.
+Don't forget to put tm.in into the projects folder in your compiler before running the program for the test cases.